Death toll of powerful earthquake in Haiti soars to 1,297 - NewsBreak

 Death toll of powerful earthquake in Haiti soars to 1,297

-LES CAYES, Haiti (AP) — The death toll from a magnitude 7.2 earthquake in Haiti soared to at least 1,297 Sunday as rescuers raced to find survivors amid the rubble ahead of a potential deluge from an approaching tropical storm.
+LES CAYES, Haiti — (AP) — The death toll from a 7.2-magnitude earthquake in Haiti climbed to 1,297 on Sunday, a day after the powerful temblor turned thousands of structures into rubble and set off franctic rescue efforts ahead of a potential deluge from an approaching storm.

-Saturday’s earthquake also left at least 2,800 people injured in the Caribbean nation, with thousands more displaced from their destroyed or damaged homes.
-Survivors in some areas were forced to shelter in streets or soccer fields with their few salvaged belongings while overloaded hospitals scrambled to help those who were injured.
+Saturday's earthquake also left at least 5,700 people injured in the Caribbean nation, with thousands more displaced from their destroyed or damaged homes.
+Survivors in some areas were forced to wait out in the open amid oppressive heat for help from overloaded hospitals.

-Yet the devastation could soon worsen with the coming of Tropical Depression Grace, which is predicted to reach Haiti on Monday night.
-The U.S. National Hurricane Center demoted the tropical storm to a depression Sunday, but forecasters warned that regardless, Grace still posed a threat to bring heavy rain, flooding and landslides.
+The devastation could soon worsen with the coming of Tropical Depression Grace, which is predicted to reach Haiti on Monday night.
+The U.S. National Hurricane Center warned that although Grace had weakened from tropical storm strength Sunday, it still posed a threat to bring heavy rain, flooding and landslides.

 The epicenter was about 125 kilometers (78 miles) west of the capital of Port-au-Prince, the U.S. Geological Survey said, and aftershocks continued to jolt the area Sunday.

+Workers tore through rubble of collapsed buildings with heavy machinery, shovels and picks.
+After sundown, Les Cayes was darkened by intermittent blackouts, and many slept people outside again, clutching small transistor radios tuned to news, terrified of a possible repetition of Saturday's strong aftershocks.

-Prime Minister Ariel Henry declared a one-month state of emergency for the whole country and said he was rushing aid to areas where towns were destroyed and hospitals overwhelmed.
-A former senator rented a private airplane to move injured people from Les Cayes to Port-au-Prince for medical assistance.
+Prime Minister Ariel Henry has declared a one-month state of emergency for the whole country and said he was rushing aid to areas where towns were destroyed and hospitals were overwhelmed.

-“The most important thing is to recover as many survivors as possible under the rubble,” said Henry.
-“We have learned that the local hospitals, in particular that of Les Cayes, are overwhelmed with wounded, fractured people.”
+“The first convoys started following the coordination efforts of several ministers mobilized at the level of the National Emergency Center,” Henry told reporters Sunday.
+“We salute the dignity, the resilience effort of the victims and their ability to start over.
+From my observations, I deduce that Haitians want to live and progress.
+Let us unite to offer these people a living environment conducive to development.”

+UNICEF Executive Director Henrietta Fore said Sunday that humanitarian needs are acute, with many Haitians urgently needing health care, clean water and shelter.
+Children who have been separated from parents need protection, she said.

+“Little more than a decade on, Haiti is reeling once again," Fore said in a statement.
+“And this disaster coincides with political instability, rising gang violence, alarmingly high rates of malnutrition among children, and the COVID-19 pandemic — for which Haiti has received just 500,000 vaccine doses, despite requiring far more.”

+The country of 11 million people received its first batch of U.S.-donated coronavirus vaccines only last month via a United Nations program for low-income countries.

-Sunday’s count from Haiti’s Office of Civil Protection raised the previous death toll from 304 dead.
-The agency said more than 7,000 homes were destroyed and nearly 5,000 damaged.
+Haiti’s Office of Civil Protection said more than 7,000 homes were destroyed and nearly 5,000 damaged.
 Hospitals, schools, offices and churches were also affected.

-Hospitals were overwhelmed at a moment when Haiti has been struggling with the pandemic and a lack of resources to deal with it.
-The country of 11 million people received its first batch of U.S.-donated coronavirus vaccines only last month via a United Nations program for low-income countries.

 Medical workers from across the region were scrambling to help as hospitals in Les Cayes started running out of space to perform surgeries.